Optimization of stochastic lossy transport networks and applications to power grids: Model description

 and therefore $\{\cH(\a)\}_{\a \in \R^n}$ is a family of random variables parametrized by the control $\a$.
 Being a quadratic form and being $L^+$ a positive semi-definite matrix, it immediately follows that $\cH(\a)$ is a non-negative random variable for any $\a\in \R^n$.

-The next proposition shows how, leveraging the properties of the matrices $L^+$ and $\Sa$, the expected total loss $\E \cH(\a)$ rewrites as the sum of two contributions, one stochastic and one deterministic which is not affected by the control $\a$.
-Furthermore, the expected total loss is rewritten as a quadratic function the load-sharing vector $\a$.
-The proof of this proposition is presented in Appendix~\ref{app:a}.
+The next proposition, which is proved in Appendix~\ref{app:a}, shows how, leveraging the properties of the matrices $L^+$ and $\Sa$, the expected total loss $\E \cH(\a)$ rewrites as the sum of two contributions, one stochastic and one deterministic which is not affected by the control $\a$.
+Furthermore, it rewrites the expected total loss as a quadratic function the load-sharing vector $\a$.

-\begin{proposition} Consider a network with nominal load profile $\bmu$ such that~$\bm{1}^T \bmu=0$ and zero-mean stochastic fluctuations described by a covariance matrix $\bS$.
+\begin{proposition} Consider a network with a balanced nominal load profile $\bmu$ and zero-mean stochastic fluctuations $\o$ with covariance matrix $\bS$.
 Then, the expected total loss using the control $\a$ is given by

 where $\E \cH_s(\a)$ is the expected total loss due to the stochastic fluctuations.
 Furthermore, $\E \cH_s(\a) \geq 0$ for every $\a \in \R^n$, and the following identity holds:

 \end{proposition} The first important remark is that the expected total loss $\E \cH(\a)$ is a quadratic form in the vector $\a \in \R^n$ since it can be rewritten as